NLnetLabs/rotonda-doc/manual/source/why.rst

 offer better security further increased the complexity of BGP itself and its deployments.

-By now, the notion of a 'BGP speaker' (the wording of :RFC:`4271`) with a fixed set of 'Routing Information Bases' (RIBs) with prescribed behaviour is only one of many different "BGP functions", as we would like to call them, that we can identify in a network.
+By now, the notion of a "BGP speaker" (the wording of :RFC:`4271`) with a fixed set of "Routing Information Bases" (RIBs) with prescribed behaviour is only one of many different `BGP functions`, as we would like to call them, that we can identify in a network.
 Rotonda aims to provide users with the building blocks to create their own application optimized for any of these BGP functions.

 BGP Functions